 If the book doesn't show up in the UNL Libraries catalog, you can try searching in WorldCat's FirstSearch.

-You can click on "Online" to narrow down the search to e-resources.
+You can click on "Internet" to narrow down the search to e-resources.

-Click on the record and scroll down to "Access."
+Click on the book's WorldCat record and scroll down to "Access."
 This will tell you which publishers/platforms have the ebook.
 (Just be aware that this list may not be completely up to date.)

 For example, this book is available in several places: EBSCO, Google Books, JSTOR, MyiLibrary, ProQuest, and VLeBooks.
 You can try clicking on the links with "libproxy.unl.edu" to see if any of these ebooks are accessible through our resources.